RheaAyase/jekyll-rhea/_posts/2018-08-07-LVM-RAID-on-Fedora.md

 We will be creating RAID5 array, but these steps are almost exactly the same for any other RAID level.

-Although we could create RAID5 array with any number of hard drives (greater than 2) let's assume that we have four for the sake of simplicity, since 4 devices define [standard RAID5](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5).
+We could create RAID5 array with any number of hard drives (greater than 2.)
+Let's assume that we have four for the sake of simplicity, since it's the most common [example of RAID5](https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_5).

 #### Preparing the devices